-The cycle of addiction needs to be broken.The Duchess of Cambridge
+The cycle of addiction needs to be broken.The Princess of Wales

 Thank you Anne, and to you all for such a warm welcome.